tanyuqian/redco/docs/mnist.md

-## MNIST

-A trivial MNIST example with RedCoast.
+This is a trivial MNIST example with RedCoast.
 Runnable by
 ```
 python main.py
 ```